 Here is the read/rite heads looking at the side of the actuator arm.
 When you take them off of the platter they lightly spring together.

-This is what the ends look like under my microscope taken with a 5x objective (This is a focused stack of ~60 images).
-I do not know what the purpose of the ‘solder’ balls on the end are, at first I thought this was the read/write head, but now realize that is wrong.
+Under my microscope imaged with a 5x objective (This is a focused stack of ~60 images).
+I do not know what the purpose of the ‘solder’ balls on the end are.
+At first I thought this was the read/write head, but now realize that is wrong.
 They might be a counter weight to help keep the head close to the disk?

 Separating them and taking one apart this is looking down onto the read head